rclex/rclex/README.md

 For details on ROS 2, see the official [ROS 2 documentation](https://index.ros.org/doc/ros2/).

-## Usage

-Currently, the Rclex API allows for the following:

-1. The ability to create a large number of publishers sending to the same topic.
-2. The ability to create large numbers of each combination of publishers, topics, and subscribers.

-Please reference examples [here](https://github.com/rclex/rclex_samples).
-Also note the usage alongside the sample code.

 ## Recommended Environment

 Currently, we use the following environment as the development target: